jpka/gprs-server/README.md

 ## Events
 #### heartbeat
-Heartbeat is `0x00` message sent by tracker over time.
+Heartbeat is message with command code `22` sent by tracker over time.
 You can configure it's interval using `tracker.setHeartbeatInterval` method.

 #### error
 Is emitted when it is not possible to parse tracker's message.
 Parameters: